U.S. flag

 Carrier Detection

-Molecular genetic testing.
-Carrier testing for at-risk family members requires prior identification of both CBS pathogenic variants in the family.
+Molecular genetic carrier testing for at-risk family members requires prior identification of the CBS pathogenic variants in the family.

 Related Genetic Counseling Issues